pyember/ember/docs/cli/DEVELOPERS.md

 ## License

-The Ember CLI is licensed under the Apache 2.0 License.
+The Ember CLI is licensed under the MIT License.